Composer

 JL: Oh yes,

-that’s a big question, and of course it’s a very personal thing, and it
+that’s a big question, and of course it’s a very personal thing, and it depends

-in some ways I hope that there may be a slight bit of that truth which is
+ways I hope that there may be a slight bit of that truth which is a little

-a little opening to the whole mystery of whatever this is — our
+opening to the whole mystery of whatever this is — our

-wonderful life on this planet for the little short time that we do have
+wonderful life on this planet for the little short time that we do have here!

-through this life and others.
+this life and others.

 BD: When the

-audience comes to hear a new piece of yours, what do you expect of that audience
+audience comes to hear a new piece of yours, what do you expect of that

-with Meyer Kupferman,
+see my interviews with Meyer Kupferman, and

-and Leonardo Balada.]
+Leonardo Balada.]

 JL: I don’t

 expect anything at all.
-It depends upon which audience it is; you
+It depends upon which audience it is; you expect

-The music of my time has been so disconnected from society.
+music of my time has been so disconnected from society.

 BD: But you